vaharoni/devops/docs/infra/Milvus.md

-This was not pursued yet as it reuquires a lot of resources from the cluster.
+This was not pursued yet as it requires a lot of resources from the cluster.
 Will be revisited when there is a need.

 # Milvus